roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

 # Create a managed Kubernetes cluster for confidential computing

 This topic describes how to create a managed Kubernetes cluster for confidential computing in the Container Service for Kubernetes \(ACK\) console.
+Managed Kubernetes clusters for confidential computing run in Trusted Execution Environments \(TEEs\).

 ACK and Resource Access Management \(RAM\) are activated.

-ACK is activated in the [ACK console](https://cs.console.aliyun.com/) and RAM is activated in the [RAM console](https://ram.console.aliyun.com/).
+ACK is activated in the [ACK console](https://cs.console.aliyun.com/).
+RAM is activated in the [RAM console](https://ram.console.aliyun.com/).

 **Note:**